-- Reviewed and agreed the external auditors audit strategy memorandum in advance of its audit for the year ended 31 March 2022, including a statement on its independence and objectivity; - Agreed the terms of engagement and fees to be paid to the external auditor for the audit of the 2022 financial statements; - Received and reviewed statements from management regarding their approach to key accounting considerations, estimates and judgements in the financial statements for the year ended 31 March 2022; - Reviewed the full-year financial statements; and - Reviewed and approved the Group's viability/going concern statement, including the approach and assumptions taken, giving consideration to key risks.
+- Reviewed and agreed the external auditors audit strategy memorandum in advance of its audit for the year ended 31 March 2023, including a statement on its independence and objectivity; - Agreed the terms of engagement and fees to be paid to the external auditor for the audit of the 2023 financial statements; - · Reviewed the capitalisation of costs and disclosed as an intangible asset on the balance sheet. - · Reviewed the full-year financial statements; and - Reviewed and approved the Group's viability/going concern statement, including the approach and assumptions taken, giving consideration to key risks.